Therapy for Relationships & Cultural Identity in Oakland, CA

 Therapy for Breakup Recovery

-For individuals going through breakups, separations, or the period after a relationship ends.
-Therapy helps you process the loss, understand recurring patterns, and make sense of who you are and what you want moving forward.
-Together, we work to rebuild your sense of self, gain clarity in your relationships, and move toward healthier connections in the future.
+For individuals navigating breakup recovery, separation, or the period after a relationship ends.
+This work helps you process grief and loss, understand repeating relationship patterns, and make sense of who you are and what you want moving forward.
+Together, we focus on rebuilding your sense of self, gaining clarity in relationships, and moving toward healthier connections in the future.

 Learn More